Java-djr1-IntroI/Assign05TClock/README.md

 string is incorrect, throw a ParseException with an appropriate string indicating the error in the string.
 For example, if the user enters <b>S 30:00:00 PM</b>, you are to throw an error like
 <b>Standard Time Out Of Range</b>.
-This through all of the possible
+Think through all of the possible
 errors and provide exceptions for each kind of error.

 **Deliverables**